 Need-Based Tuition Grants

 Need-Based Tuition Grants are institutional aid provided to help students with the cost of tuition.
-The student’s need is determined based on the information supplied in the financial aid application and the FAFSA.
+The student’s need is determined based on the information supplied in the FAFSA.

 To qualify, you must show that you need financial aid.
 Need is the difference between what it costs to attend your academic program (Cost of Attendance) and what you and your family can afford to pay toward that cost (Expected Family Contribution).